learn-co-students/pokemon-teams-atlanta-web-career-031119/README.md

 ```

 ## API
 We are going to be using a Rails backend to support our requests.
-In order to have this working, you want to make sure you
+In order to have this working,
+you want to make sure you go to your Terminal and run the following code below:

     $ cd pokemon-teams-backend # Change into the directory
     $ bundle install           # Install the appropriate dependencies/gems
     $ rails db:migrate         # Migrate the database
     $ rails db:seed            # Seed the database
     $ rails server             # Start the server

 You will want to make sure this is running in a terminal.
 When you're making requests you will
 make it to `http://localhost:3000` as the base url.
 The documentation below should show you how